mailtolocom/WebAccessibilizer/readme.md

 To cancel the changes, close the parameter form, and come back to the main accessibilization form.

-## D. information on The autors
+## information on The autor

-The autors of this script are:
+The autor of this script is:

-* Yannick Daniel Youale
+* Yannick Daniel Youalé
 mailtoloco2011@gmail.com
 from Cameroon, in central Africa